Mr Thomas Mitchell

 “There are many things that can influence whether a person acquires an infection.
 Ensuring you account for these factors means complex study designs and generally a large number of participants.
 To complicate things further, the way infections are defined in Australian hospitals varies.”

-“We found that improving hospital cleaning is a highly effective way to reduce the risk of infection for patients.
-While it might seem straightforward, this was the first time such a study has been undertaken and the study results will have an immense impact on the provision of cleaning in hospitals internationally.”
+“we found that improving hospital cleaning is a highly effective way to reduce the risk of infection for patients.
+While it might seem straightforward, this was the first time such a study has been undertaken and the study results will have an immense impact on the provision of cleaning in hospitals internationally” says Professor Mitchell

 The price of patient safety